|Nutritional Guidelines (per serving)|

 - For the best muddling results, remove the green top from your strawberries, rinse them well, then cut the berries into thick slices.

 - Fresh lemon juice is going to produce the best cocktail.
-The average lemon yields about 1 3/4 ounce of juice, which is more than enough for a few drinks.
+The average lemon yields about 1 3/4 ounces of juice, which is more than enough for a few drinks.

 - You can skip the fresh strawberry muddle and replace the syrup with strawberry simple syrup.
-This is a great way to preserve berries before they go bad so you can enjoy the accomplice over a couple of weeks.
+This is a great way to preserve berries before they go bad so you can enjoy this cocktail over a couple of weeks.
 It's also a nice shortcut when you want to serve it at a party.

 - Make party service even easier by mixing up the drink's base (everything except the wine) in a pitcher.
 Keep the proportions intact and multiply each ingredient by the number of servings needed or to fill the pitcher.
 Keep it cool in the refrigerator, then pour it into the serving glasses and top it with Champagne.